Meteorite Aletai – Xinjiang, China

 Surface treatment: cut, polished slice

-The Aletai meteorite belongs to Group IIIE, a specific type of iron meteorite.
-This classification refers to meteorites that have a certain chemical composition and crystallographic structure.
-Meteorites in this group tend to have an octahedral structure, which means that when cut and polished they reveal specific patterns called Widmanstätten patterns.
-IIIE meteorites, such as Aletai, are characterized by the presence of kamacite (low-nickel iron) and taenite (high-nickel iron) bands that form an octahedral pattern.
+The Aletai meteorite belongs to group IIIE, which is a specific type of iron meteorite.
+This classification includes meteorites with certain chemical compositions and crystallographic structures.
+Meteorites in this group tend to show an octahedral structure, which means that when cut and polished, they reveal distinctive patterns known as Widmanstätten patterns.
+IIIE meteorites, such as Aletai, are characterized by the presence of kamacite (low-nickel iron) and taenite (high-nickel iron) bands forming the octahedral pattern.

-Aletai is exceptional because it has the highest gold concentration in Group IIIE and a significantly higher concentration of iridium compared to other meteorites in this group.
-Since the amount of iridium in meteorites is much higher than in the Earth's crust, it was the unusually high amount of iridium found at the Cretaceous-Paleogene boundary 65 million years ago that formed the basis of the theory that a massive meteorite impact may have been responsible for the extinction of the dinosaurs.
+Aletai is exceptional due to the highest concentration of gold among group IIIE meteorites and a significantly higher concentration of iridium compared to others in the same group.
+Since the amount of iridium in meteorites is much higher than in Earth's crust, the unusually high concentration of iridium found at the Cretaceous–Paleogene boundary 65 million years ago formed the basis of the theory that a massive meteorite impact may have been responsible for the extinction of the dinosaurs.